Chris Brown Taunts Kehlani After Her Attempted Suicide

 Brown is facing backlash after posting a series of tweets attacking R & B singer Kehlani.
-The Grammy-nominated performer was hospitalized on Monday after attempting suicide.
-Reports say Kehlani took drastic measures in the midst of rumors that she'd cheated on her boyfriend, Cleveland Cavaliers player Kyrie Irving, with her rapper ex, PartyNextDoor.
+The Grammy-nominated performer was hospitalised on Monday after attempting suicide.
+Reports say Kehlani took drastic measures in the midst of rumours that she'd cheated on her boyfriend, Cleveland Cavaliers player Kyrie Irving, with her rapper ex, PartyNextDoor.

 The seriousness of the situation didn't stop Brown from, in his words, "throwing shade" at Kehlani.
 He accused the 20-year-old of cheating on Irving, whom he counts as a friend.